-As noted in § 4.2, the principles of spectrum management are probably similar in all countries.
-However, as one might imagine from the discussion of the diversity of national economics and consequent differences in the national policies, there are no universal principles for charging licence fees either in the ITU-D nor in any regional or multilateral forum.
+As noted in section 4.2, the principles of spectrum management are probably similar in all countries.
+However, as one might imagine from the discussion of the diversity of national economics and consequent differences in the national policies, the universal principles for setting spectrum fees are likely not so easy to articulate.
 They will vary depending on social, economic and political differences between the countries.
-Examples of some of the spectrum management fee principles that have been applied variously in different countries are:
+Some of the spectrum management fee principles that could be applicable to most countries are:

-- users should pay at least for spectrum management and the fees should benefit all spectrum users; - fees should be as equitable as practicable identical use should attract identical fees; - fees may be a function of the amount of the resource used use more, pay more; use less, pay less; - fees may be a function of the value of the spectrum to the user, especially for public network licences; - fee collection should not be a burden on government resources i.e. the fees collected should, at least, cover the cost of collection; - fee changes should be made in consultation with the users and the industry; - fees should not be an impediment to spectrum access and, therefore, radiocommunication infrastructure development; - fee structure should be transparent and as simple as possible, for ease of comprehension and to avoid any delay in authorising the stations; - fees may be related to scarcity of spectrum due to congestion (in this case they may be higher than just covering the agency budget); - sound technical and operational reasons should take precedence over revenue considerations.
+- Users should pay at least for spectrum management and the fees should benefit all spectrum users. - Fees should be as equitable as practicable identical use should attract identical fees. - Fees may be a function of the amount of the resource used use more, pay more; use less, pay less. - Fees may be a function of the value of the spectrum to the user, especially for public service licences. - Fee collection should not be a burden on government resources. - Fee changes should be made in consultation with the users and the industry. - Fees should not be an impediment to spectrum access and, therefore, radiocommunication infrastructure development. - Fee structure should be transparent and as simple as possible, for ease of comprehension and to avoid any delay in authorising the stations. - Fees may be related to scarcity of spectrum due to congestion - Sound technical and operational reasons should take precedence over revenue considerations.

-4.4 Licence fees
+4.4 Licence Fees

-Licence fees, as used in this section, can be associated with assignment applications and processing but generally are considered annual fees related to the ongoing use of the spectrum.
+Licence fees, as used in this section, are usually annual fees related to the ongoing use of the spectrum.
 Fees may range in complexity from a simple table by service, to a charge per frequency per station for each service, to complex formulae involving a dozen variables.
 The following discussion provides some practical examples that respect the stated principles and policies underlying fee setting.